-What Does A Welder Do On A Daily Basis?
+What Does a Welder Do on a Daily Basis?

 Welders use electric currents to heat and bond metal together.
 Depending on what materials are being used and the purpose of the weld, there are many ways to do this.

-- look over blueprints or specification sheets
+- Look over blueprints or specification sheets

-- create welding dimensions
+- Create welding dimensions

-- inspect or assess structures or welding materials
+- Inspect or assess structures or welding materials

-- use torches to heat elements
+- Use torches to heat elements

-- monitor the welding process to ensure proper procedures and avoid overheating
+- Monitor the welding process to ensure proper procedures and avoid overheating

-- Check equipment and machiner
+- Check equipment and machines

 Welder Salary Depends on Where You Live

-- Austin: $36,17
+- Austin: $40,270

-- Corpus Christi: $32,178
+- Corpus Christi: $48,490

-- Harlingen: $33,055
+- Harlingen: $30,420

-- McAllen: $31,777
+- McAllen: $32,090

-- San Antonio: $37,361
+- San Antonio: $39,330

 Welder Skills and Abilities

 Do you have a fascination with fire?
 A burning desire to create something that lasts forever and helps people move faster into the future?

-Why Get Certified as a Welder? – Get Paid More as a Certified Welder
+Why Get Certified as a Welder?

 Pass the Welding Job Test

-Half of the jobs listed posted require a test.
+Half of the jobs posted require a test.
 You don’t want to get your foot in the door and an interview with a great company just to get nervous and bomb the weld test.